DIE-Bonn/MatomoTracking/README.md

 ## Overview

-This plugin, `matomoTracking`, is designed for Traefik as middleware to handle tracking of requests using the Matomo analytics platform.
-The plugin inspects incoming HTTP requests, checks if the tracking is enabled for the requested domain, and sends tracking data to Matomo if required.
+This plugin, `matomoTracking`, is designed for Traefik as middleware to handle the tracking of requests using the Matomo analytics platform.
+The plugin inspects incoming HTTP requests, checks if tracking is enabled for the requested domain, and sends tracking data to Matomo if required.

+The main purpose of this plugin is to enhance the accuracy of visitor tracking by overcoming limitations associated with the traditional JavaScript-based tracking method used by Matomo.
+Standard tracking relies on JavaScript code running in the user's browser, which can be blocked by certain browser extensions or privacy tools.
+By capturing tracking data directly on the server side, this plugin ensures that visitor information is accurately recorded even when JavaScript is disabled or blocked, providing a more reliable and comprehensive analytics solution.

 ## Structs and Configuration Explanation